Abdulazizsoud/Abdulazizsoud/README.md

 # 💫About Me :

-Senior Full Stack Web Application Developer with strong foundation in software engineering and programming principles.
+Hi!
+I'm Abdulaziz Bimany, a Senior Full Stack Web Application Developer with strong foundation in software engineering and programming principles.
 Experienced with all stages of software development life cycle (SDLC) for dynamic web projects.
-Well-versed in numerous programming languages and frameworks including HTML5, JavaScript, CSS3, Laravel 8 (PHP OOP), MySQL, Bootstrap and others and an innate ability to learn and master new technologies.
+Well-versed in numerous programming languages and frameworks including Nuxt, Vue 3, TailwindCSS, HTML5, JavaScript, CSS3, Laravel 8 (PHP OOP), MySQL, Bootstrap etc, and an innate ability to learn and master new technologies.

 ## 🌐Socials